dongheuw/dongheuw.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the [Database Group](https://db.cs.washington.edu/) of the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the University of Washington, where I am fortunate to be advised by [Prof. Magdalena Balazinska](https://www.cs.washington.edu/people/faculty/magda).
 My research interests are in data management systems.
-My current projects focus on designing and building systems that efficiently support machine learning workloads, as well as systems that manage video and image data.
+My current projects focus on designing and building systems that efficiently support machine learning workloads, efficient query processing systems, as well as systems that manage video and image data.

 Before UW, I obtained a Bachelor of Science (Honors) in Computer Science at Fudan University, where I worked with [Prof. Yang Chen](https://chenyang03.wordpress.com/).
 I also worked with [Prof. Chenren Xu](http://soar.group/chenren/) at Peking University.
 When I was younger, I was a contestant of [Olympiad in Informatics](https://en.wikipedia.org/wiki/International_Olympiad_in_Informatics) and [ACM-ICPC](https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest).
 My probably out-of-date CV is available [here](https://dongheuw.github.io/files/CV.pdf).